Gremlins: Gremlins 1983 rough cut

-Sequels and prequel
+Sequels and animated prequel series

 After the commercial success it was followed by a sequel, Gremlins 2: The New Batch in 1990.
 The film was not as successful as the first, and further films were not planned.

 In January 2013, Vulture reported that Warner Bros. was negotiating with Amblin Entertainment to reboot the Gremlins franchise.
 Seth Grahame-Smith was selected to produce, alongside David Katzenberg.
 In January 2015, Grahame-Smith stated that the project has been put on hold.
 In November 2015, Zach Galligan confirmed that the third film would be a sequel and not a reboot.
 In a December 2016 interview with Bleeding Cool, Galligan again spoke about a third film saying that "Warner Bros. definitely wants it, Chris Columbus wants to do it because he'd like to undo the Gremlins 2 thing as he wasn't thrilled with it, and Spielberg wants to."
 He claimed Gremlins 3 is being written by Carl Ellsworth.
 In an interview with /Film in 2017, a script was written by Chris Columbus.
 His script explored the idea that has been on the fan's mind for a long time: "if all the gremlins come from getting Gizmo wet and feeding his mogwai offspring after midnight, should Gizmo be eliminated?"
 He described his script as "twisted and dark".
 In November 2020, Columbus stated that CGI would not be used for the gremlins and that traditional puppets and animatronics would continue to be used.

 In 2019, Warner Bros. successfully gained registered trademark of the name and the franchise.
 That same year, the studio's parent company WarnerMedia greenlit an animated prequel series based on the property for its streaming service, Max.
 The first season, subtitled Secrets of the Mogwai, premiered on May 23, 2023.
 The series was renewed for a second season, subtitled The Wild Batch, which was released on October 3, 2024.

 In January 2025, it was reported by Deadline that Warner Bros. was developing a third Gremlins movie written by Chris Columbus who also was writing a sequel to The Goonies.
 Nothing official has been confirmed by Warner Bros. about a sequel for either film being planned.
-By November of that year, a sequel was announced with Columbus and Spielberg returning as director and executive producer respectively and would be released on November 19, 2027.
+By November of that year, a sequel was announced with Columbus and Spielberg returning as director and executive producer respectively and would be originally set to released on November 19, 2027.
+However, in September 2026, the film was delayed to October 6, 2028.